MACCNYC/maccnyc.github.io/_documents/organizing.md

 ### Meeting Roles

 *Facilitator:* Helps to guide the group through its own process.
 They listen to, reflect on, and synthesize information that is spoken, written, or felt in the group.
 They encourage participation by asking questions and helping to clarify what people want to say or do.
+The facilitator makes sure that roles are filled for the GA they are facilitating and also ensures that there is a facilitator for the next meeting.

 *Stacktaker:* Keeps a list of those who want to speak and calls on them in order.
+As a general principle, the stacktaker should prioritize people who have not spoken yet or have not spoken as much.

 *Timekeeper:* Makes sure the meeting is on schedule, and that people are respectful of each others time speaking.

 *Notetaker:* Writes notes of the agenda, general topics discussed, and decisions reached.
+The notetaker is responsible for emailing the notes to the organizing list.

 *Vibes watcher/De-escalator:* Addresses conflicts that arise in the course of a meeting and attempts to resolve them or remove people from the space, so that the meeting can continue.

+*Greeter:* There will be two greeters.
-*Greeter:* Someone who welcomes people to the assembly and helps orient them to the process.
+A greeter welcomes people to the assembly and helps orient them to the process.
+These greeters will also gather the email addresses of new people and reach out to them after the GA to help them plug into working groups.